 Aside from that little fun fact, the Caribbean Resort really is one of the most incredible resorts in the entire Florida Keys (not just Islamorada).

-You can read my full review of the resort here for even more information.
-In short, if you can splurge and have 4+ people, this is my number one recommendation for the best hotel in Islamorada.
+In short, if you can splurge and have 4+ people, the Caribbean Resort is my number one recommendation for the best hotel in Islamorada.

 Cheeca Lodge & Spa